matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 'HostName / ProjectID / ImageTag - gcr.io'.

 244) GKE - Things to Remember?
 Answer: Replicate master nodes across multiple zones for high availability.
 Some CPU on the nodes is reserved by Control Place.
 Creating Docker Image for your microservice (Dockerfile).
-Build Image: 'docker build -y some / name : V1 .'.
+Build Image: "docker build -y some / name : V1 .".
-Test it locally: 'docker run -d -p 8080:8080 some / name : V1'.
+Test it locally: "docker run -d -p 8080:8080 some / name : V1".
-Push it to Container Repository: 'docker push some / name : V1'.
+Push it to Container Repository: "docker push some / name : V1".
 Kubernetes supports stateful deployments like Kafka, Redis, ZooKeeper.
 StatefulSet: Set of Pods with unique, persistent identifiers and stable hostname.
 How do we run services on nodes for log collection or monitoring?
 DaemonSet: One Pod on every node!
 (For background services).
 Enables by default, Integrates with Cloud Monitoring and Cloud Logging.
 Cloud Logging System and Application Logs can be exported to BigQuery or Pub/Sub.

 245) You want to keep your costs low and optimize your GKE implementation?
 Answer: Consider Preemptible VMs, Appropriate region, committed use discounts.
 E2 machine types are cheaper then N1.